Links and reviews about the variety of ancient Greek dictionaries online and in print.

 Thanks to the internet there is a vast array of ancient Greek dictionaries available for the translator.
 This was unheard of even ten years ago.
 This speeds up the process of translating by a factor of at least ten times.

 The following dictionaries listed are all old, and there are no copyright restrictions.
 Some are not English-Greek dictionaries, none are text searchable, and all are large pdf files.

-Sure, Perseus’ online Lidell and Scott Dictionary is the best for speed and easy access, no question.
-None of the other solutions come close to its speed and ability to enter a verb in whatever form, identify it, and find the root meaning.
+Sure, Perseus’ or Logeion’s online Lidell-Scott-Jones Dictionary is the best for speed and easy access, no question.
+None of the other solutions come close to their speed and ability to enter a verb in whatever form, identify it, and find the root meaning.

-However, there are some weaknesses of Lidell and Scott’s Dictionary.
-The first one is that it hardly delves into the realm of Ecclesiastical usage.
+However, there are some weaknesses of the Lidell-Scott-Jones Dictionary.
+The first one is that it hardly delves into the realm of ecclesiastical usage.
 Secondly, it is not exhaustive.
 Not every word can be found here.

-One should always start at Perseus and if the word does not exist in this database, the definition seems too narrow, or some other problem, then it is time to go to the other dictionaries.
+One should always start at Perseus or Logeion and if the word does not exist in either database, the definition seems too narrow, or some other problem, then it is time to go to the other dictionaries.

 There are numerous websites that house these ancient Greek dictionaries, but many of them are not easy to navigate through, nor does any one site have all the dictionaries together.
 It requires some effort to locate and download the files.
 For your convenience, they are all found here below.

 Most are direct links from Google Books.
 Follow the instructions from Google to download.
 It isn’t always necessary to download the books to use them.
 One can do search queries within the book using Greek text online.
 This cannot be done if the file is downloaded.
 This online search query isn’t always consistent but does sometimes provide quick results.